Get the Checklist: Organizing Your Finances for the New YearJanuary 10, 2019 9:59 am

 Charitable contributions, especially causes you support for family or friends throughout the year, can slip through the cracks.
 Some charities allow you to set up recurring automatic contributions which are easier to keep track of.
 Keep a spreadsheet of your donations for easy reference in the future and potential tax deductions.

 You probably have a goal in mind for your overall financial performance this year.
 Maybe your focus is paying off credit card or student loan debt.
 Or maybe your goal is to maximize contributions in your 401(k).
 Creating a budget and setting goals for the year will help you develop a clearer picture of your overall financial standing, and help you determine tangible next steps to take.

 StrategicPoint uses a disciplined financial philosophy to help you meet your goals.
 Our advisors help you plan not only for this year but for many years to come.
 If you need more information about any of the topics discussed in our post, please don’t hesitate to reach out to us.
 And don’t forget to download our complimentary checklist: Organizing Your Finances for the New Year: Your Complete Financial Checklist.

 The information contained in this post is not intended as investment, tax or legal advice.
 StrategicPoint Investment Advisors assumes no responsibility for any action or inaction resulting from the contents herein.
-Chrissy’s opinions and comments expressed on this site are her own and may not accurately reflect those of the firm.
+The author’s opinions and comments expressed on this site are their own and may not accurately reflect those of the firm.
 Third party content does not reflect the view of the firm and is not reviewed for completeness or accuracy.
 It is provided for ease of reference.